rafajdm/ai4devs-final/docs/architectural-pattern.md

-# Recommended Folder Structure & Architectural Pattern
+# Folder Structure & Architectural Pattern

-Below is a **recommended folder structure** for the Promo-Finder MVP, along with an overview of the **layered / modular monolith** approach.
+Below is a **folder structure** for the Promo-Finder MVP, along with an overview of the **layered / modular monolith** approach.
 This structure groups related code logically while remaining lean enough for an MVP.

 ---